 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
-The new standard is effective on January 1, 2017, subject to an additional one-year deferral as proposed by the FASB.
-Early application is not permitted.
+In July 2015, the FASB approved a one-year deferral of this standard, with a revised effective date for fiscal years beginning after December 15, 2017.
 The standard permits the use of either the retrospective or modified retrospective (cumulative effect) transition method.
 We are evaluating the effect that ASU 2014-09 will have on our consolidated financial statements and related disclosures.
 We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.